User Testing for Increased ROI

 In our current digital landscape, your company website is the first place a customer or prospect goes for information.
 This means that it is critical that your website functions to meet the needs of your core users, but how do you know what your users want, or how they navigate your website?
+With user testing.

 User testing (also called usability testing) is the process of securing on-demand feedback from your audience.
 This testing is executed through user testing platforms.
 These platforms have pools of potential testers that you can access for your specific testing needs.
 The potential testers can be selected based on the demographics of your core audience, or by your predefined personas.
 Alternatively, you can select your own group of testers as long as you have their contact information.
 You would send them instructions and a link, and they'd be able to download the user testing platform and take the test.